-What you do will make others feel things that you cannot control.
+What you end up doing will make others feel things that you cannot control.
 You’ll also end up paying a price by focusing on what you want out of life, because you can’t have it all.
 And ironically, you will have an Achilles’ Heel where you are the most vulnerable.

 Table of Contents